Gounlaf/PowerRoute/README.md

 ** Important note: ** PowerRoute is a work in progress, there is no versions yet and no BC checks are done during development.

 The configuration is formed by three main components and defines a binary tree:
-* Input sources: The input sources are the component that takes something from the request to be evaluated.
+* **Input sources**: The input sources are the component that takes something from the request to be evaluated.
-* Matchers: This component receives the value from the input source and executes a check on it.
+* **Matchers**: This component receives the value from the input source and executes a check on it.
-* Actions: The component that is executed based in the result of the check executed by matchers.
+* **Actions**: The component that is executed based in the result of the check executed by matchers.

 In the configuration the actions can be set for the case in which the matcher returns true and for the case in which it returns true, hence building a binary tree.